mikaellindemann/Distributed-Consensus/DESCRIPTION.md

         Author: Age;
         Relation: Relation;
         Counterpart: string option
     }

+    ///A node in the graph.
+A Node contains WaitFor, a list of neightbours it is waiting for a response from, and a RequestTrace, which is an incoming trace of every request that occured before reaching this node appended by the ID of the Node. type Node = {
+        Id: string;
+        WaitFor : string list;
+        RequestTrace : string list;
+        Current
+    }

 The algorithm works by collecting every StateChange from all nodes in the system and determining what the history of execution was in the system.